Storage Giant Guide to Student Budgeting

 If you’re about to start living away from home, choose your accommodation wisely.
 Renting a flat on your own sounds like a great plan, but think again if you can afford it.
 Many students prefer to live in a student dorm as the cost is lower, but living in a shared house is not always convenient.

 If you want to live by yourself, think about the size of a property you want to rent.
 Remember that to live comfortably you don’t need a big apartment – on the contrary, smaller spaces are cosier and usually cost less, which is why they are an excellent solution for students living on a limited budget.
 If you worry about your belongings, search for an affordable self-storage provider who offers a low rate student storage units.
+At Storage Giant, we offer great deals to students looking to store their belongings in a safe and secure environment.
+Find out more about our affordable and secure student storage in Cardiff, Swansea and Leicester.

 Being a student comes with many privileges, and student-approved discounts are definitely one of them.
 You can get a rebate on almost everything from clothes to food and you can either claim them through universal discount cards such as NUS Extra or via student portals such as UNiDAYS.
 Also, watch announcements from big retailers such as River Island or ASOS that often offer exclusive, in-house offers if you show your student ID at the checkout.